Thermal expansion: For various materials

+The formula α_{V} ≈ 3α is usually used for solids.
+Volumetric coefficients shown which do not follow that rule are highlighted.

+In solids

 When calculating thermal expansion it is necessary to consider whether the body is free to expand or is constrained.
 If the body is free to expand, the expansion or strain resulting from an increase in temperature can be simply calculated by using the applicable coefficient of thermal expansion.

 If the body is constrained so that it cannot expand, then internal stress will be caused (or changed) by a change in temperature.
 This stress can be calculated by considering the strain that would occur if the body were free to expand and the stress required to reduce that strain to zero, through the stress/strain relationship characterised by the elastic or Young's modulus.
 In the special case of solid materials, external ambient pressure does not usually appreciably affect the size of an object and so it is not usually necessary to consider the effect of pressure changes.

 Common engineering solids usually have coefficients of thermal expansion that do not vary significantly over the range of temperatures where they are designed to be used, so where extremely high accuracy is not required, practical calculations can be based on a constant, average, value of the coefficient of expansion.

-Linear expansion
+Length

 Linear expansion means change in one dimension (length) as opposed to change in volume (volumetric expansion).

 To a first approximation, the change in length measurements of an object due to thermal expansion is related to temperature change by a coefficient of linear thermal expansion (CLTE).
 It is the fractional change in length per degree of temperature change.
-Assuming negligible effect of pressure, we may write:
+Assuming negligible effect of pressure, one may write:

 where $L$ is a particular length measurement and $\mathrm{d}L/\mathrm{d}T$ is the rate of change of that linear dimension per unit change in temperature.

 The change in the linear dimension can be estimated to be:

 This estimation works well as long as the linear-expansion coefficient does not change much over the change in temperature $\Delta T$, and the fractional change in length is small $\Delta L/L \ll 1$.
 If either of these conditions does not hold, the exact differential equation (using $\mathrm{d}L/\mathrm{d}T$) must be integrated.